 For this tutorial, I used a wood block that was 1 x 2 x 4 inches (2.5 x 5.1 x 10.2 cm).
 You can use a larger wood block and double or triple the dimensions.
 You want a piece of wood that is long and not super high.
 Otherwise you will spend a lot of energy hogging wood off.

-I used my sturdy Focuser Carving FC015 whittling knife (affiliate link) for removing wood.
-I then switched to a smaller, just-as-sturdy Focuser chip carving knife to cut deep into the curved edges of the pie crust.
+I used a long-bladed knife for removing wood.
+I then switched to a smaller, chip carving knife to cut deep into the curved edges of the pie crust.

 I always recommend wearing a good carving glove and protecting your lap with something hard (if you are a lap carver).
 Remember to stop and strop your knife every half hour or so.

 A wood burner is optional but really enhances the painted pie.
-I recently upgraded my wood burning pen to the Colwood Detailer and what a difference!
 If you do not have a wood burner, you can use brown paint to highlight your cuts.
 But consider adding this amazing wood burner to your holiday or birthday wish list.

 Here is a quick video to see the key steps for making your Thanksgiving pie carving.